 We have wanted to review the Shoei GT Air for some time now, and so we have!
 Shoei is a company making some of the best helmets on the market today and they are respected by riders everywhere.
-They’re not only respected but people absolutely love their helmets, and its with good reason.
+They’re not only respected but people absolutely love their helmets, and it is with good reason.
 Each motorcycle helmet they produce is made with only the highest quality materials and they’re made specifically for protection without sacrificing comfort and features.

 As with all of their helmets, the GT Air was given this same attention and detail and has even been improved to perform where other Shoei models may have lacked.
-With its aerodynamic shell design and the unique features built right into the helmet Shoei has not missed anything in this model.Click Here to See Pricing, Ratings, and Reviews on Amazon.com
+With its aerodynamic shell design and the unique features built right into the helmet, Shoei has not missed anything in this model.Click Here to See Pricing, Ratings, and Reviews on Amazon.com

 Helmet Design and Features